 The Siegestor, a triumphal arch at the end of Leopoldstraße, marks the historical border between Schwabing and Maxvorstadt.
 This impressive monument, which Ludwig I had built in honour of the Bavarian army, is characterised by impressive architecture and a rich history.
 It was designed by Friedrich von Gärtner in the 19th century and was badly damaged during the Second World War.
 Today, the Siegestor stands as a symbol of peace and is an impressive sight, especially when it is illuminated in the evening.
 Not far from the Siegestor, the modern art installation ‘Walking Man’ offers an interesting contrast to the historical monument.
 The ‘Walking Man’ epitomises the movement and dynamism of life and the constant progress of the city and its inhabitants.
 At a height of 17 metres, it is not only an eye-catcher, but also a popular photo motif that underlines the artistic diversity and modern energy of Schwabing.

-Münchner Freiheit is not only an important traffic hub in Schwabing, but also a cultural centre.
-This lively square is surrounded by cinemas, theatres, cafés and shops that reflect urban life.
-Münchner Freiheit is known for its arty events, such as the annual Christmas market and street festival, which celebrate local culture and community spirit.
-A visit here gives a deep insight into the vibrant heart of Schwabing.
+Münchner Freiheit is not only a central traffic intersection in Schwabing, but also a lively cultural center.
+In spring and summer, this colorful square is surrounded by cinemas, theaters, cafés and stores that reflect urban life.
+Especially in the warmer months, many events take place here, such as street festivals and markets that celebrate local culture and community spirit.
+A visit here offers a great insight into the vibrant heart of Schwabing.

 The artists' quarter of Munich Schwabing is the historic heart of Munich's bohemian scene and remains a centre of creative energy to this day.
 In the early 20th century, writers, painters and philosophers met here in the legendary cafés and studios that established Schwabing's reputation as a meeting place for intellectuals.
 Names such as Thomas Mann and Wassily Kandinsky are just a few of those associated with this unique neighbourhood.